mattwalmsley/financial-modelling/quantitative/documentation/programming/design_patterns.md

   // OCP = open for extension but closed for modification }

-// we introduce two new interfaces that are open for extension
+// introduce two new interfaces that are open for extension

 public interface ISpecification<T>
 {